Brooklyn Technical High School

-Brooklyn Technical High School, commonly called Brooklyn Tech and administratively designated High School 430, is an elite public high school in New York City that specializes in science, technology, engineering, and mathematics.
-It is one of three original specialized high schools operated by the New York City Department of Education, along with Stuyvesant High School and the Bronx High School of Science.
-Brooklyn Tech is considered one of the country's most prestigious and selective high schools.
-Brooklyn Tech is ranked #6 in New York City and #46 overall in the United States for college readiness and graduation rates.
+Brooklyn Technical High School, commonly called Brooklyn Tech and administratively designated High School 430, is a public specialized high school in New York City that specializes in science, technology, engineering, and mathematics.
+It is one of the three original specialized high schools operated by the New York City Department of Education, along with Stuyvesant High School and the Bronx High School of Science.
+It is the largest high school in the nation.

 Admission to Brooklyn Tech involves taking the Specialized High Schools Admissions Test and scoring the cutoff for Brooklyn Tech.
 Each November, about 30,000 eighth and ninth graders take the 3-hour test for admittance to eight of the nine specialized high schools.
-About 1,900 to 1,950 students are admitted each year.
+About 1,400 to 1,500 students are admitted each year.

 Brooklyn Tech counts top scientists, inventors, innovators, Fortune 500 company CEOs and founders, high-ranking diplomats, academic scholars, literary and media figures, professional athletes, National Medal recipients, Nobel laureates, and Olympic medalists among its alumni.

 Overview

 Admission

 Admission to Brooklyn Tech is based exclusively on the Specialized High Schools Admissions Test (SHSAT), open to all eighth-grade and first-time ninth-grade New York City students.
 The test has math (word problems and computation) and verbal (reading comprehension and grammar) sections.
-Of the approximately 30,000 students taking the SHSAT for September 2011 admission, with 23,085 students listing Brooklyn Tech as a choice on their application, about 1,951 offers were made (the most of any of the specialized high schools, partly due to BTHS's size).

 Graduation requirements

-There have long been "service credit" requirements, dating to at least the 1950s and likely earlier, for a student to receive a Brooklyn Tech diploma.
-Beginning with the class of 2010, each student must meet the following requirements by the end of their senior year to receive a BTHS diploma:
+Per the New York State graduation requirements, students can earn a local diploma, a Regents diploma, or an advanced Regents diploma.

+To earn a Brooklyn Tech diploma, students must meet the following requirements in addition to the Advanced Regents Diploma requirements.